gautamdev17/mnist-dataset/README1.md

 # Neural Network From Scratch (NumPy Only)
 ### Learning Log — 30 November 2025

-This repository documents the process of implementing a neural network entirely from scratch using NumPy and training it on the MNIST dataset.
+This readme1 documents the process of implementing a neural network entirely from scratch using NumPy and training it on the MNIST dataset.
 The log below contains a chronological record of everything attempted on 30 November 2025, including errors encountered, debugging steps, and lessons learned.

 ---

 ## Learning Log (30 Nov 2025)

-**12:15 PM — Initial Setup**
+**8:41 AM — Initial Setup**
 Loaded MNIST using `mnist.load_data()`.
 Began implementing a 2-layer neural network (784 → hidden → 10).
 Did not fully understand the expected input shape `(features, samples)` at this stage.

-**12:25 PM — Understanding Reshaping**
+**9:21 PM — Understanding Reshaping**
 Encountered confusion with:
 `X_train = X_train_raw.reshape(X_train_raw.shape[0], -1).T`
 Learned that reshaping flattens each 28×28 image into 784 features, and the transpose ensures each column corresponds to one training example.
 Final shape: `(784, 60000)`.
 This clarified why neural network implementations use column-major sample layout.

-**12:40 PM — Normalization Error**
+**10:27 PM — Normalization Error**
 Error encountered:
 `UFuncTypeError: Cannot cast ufunc 'divide' output from float64 to uint8`
 Cause: MNIST loaded as `uint8`.
 Division by 255 attempted an invalid in-place cast.
 Fix: Convert to float first:
 `X_train = X_train.astype("float32") / 255.0`.

-**1:15 PM — Shape Mismatch in Forward Pass**
+**1:16 PM — Shape Mismatch in Forward Pass**
 Error:
 `ValueError: shapes (10,784) and (10,60000) not aligned`
 Cause: Incorrect weight matrix shape for the second layer. `W2` was constructed as `(10,784)` but should be `(10, hidden_dim)`.
 This clarified the necessity of consistent layer dimensioning.

-**1:30 PM — Unexpected Early Termination**
+**1:48 PM — Unexpected Early Termination**
 Training printed only iteration 0 and stopped without errors.
 Diagnosis: The `return` statement in `gradient_descent` was placed inside the for-loop.
 Fix: Moved the return statement outside the loop.

-**2:00 PM — Accuracy Stuck at ~0.11**
+**2:42 PM — Accuracy Stuck at ~0.11**
 Training consistently produced approximately 0.11 accuracy across all iterations.
 Interpretation: The model was predicting a single class for all inputs.
 This indicated no useful gradient flow into the second layer.
 Root cause: Hidden layer too small (10 neurons), causing the model to collapse into a near-linear classifier unable to separate MNIST digits.

-**2:20 PM — Bias Initialization Insight**
+**10:34 PM — Bias Initialization Insight**
 Originally used random biases:
 `b1 = np.random.randn(10,1)`
 This caused many ReLU neurons to be inactive due to negative bias values.
 Fix: Switched to zero biases:
 `b1 = np.zeros((10,1))` and `b2 = np.zeros((10,1))`.

-**2:40 PM — Inspecting Hidden Layer Activation**
+**11:29 PM — Inspecting Hidden Layer Activation**
 Added debugging statements to inspect hidden layer output:
 `A1 zero ratio`, `A1 mean`, `A1 shape`.
 Results showed: